edoarad/edorit/README.md

 * Make sure that the infrastructure we use fits the usages we want.
 * Prepare file/framework for common logic.
 * prepare outside sources that are common throughout several views.
-* Decide on language.
-Can we use both RTL and LTR?
 * Create an example page.
 Perhaps reception.
 * Get a domain
 * Redo `scripts/`